Inside the world’s most unusual hotel workouts

 SixSensesIbz-

-Six Senses Ibiza's longevity-focused Rosebar is led by Chief Medical Officer Dr Mark Hyman (yes, he of 3.4 million Instagram followers), where in-house experts consult on everything from functional medicine to nutrition.
+Six Senses Ibiza's longevity-focused Rosebar is led by Chief Medical Officer Dr. Mark Hyman, where in-house experts consult on everything from functional medicine to nutrition.
 Workouts are tackled equally seriously: an athlete-grade gym is complemented by hardcore recovery tools – cryotherapy, hyperbaric oxygen therapy, acupressure boots and a red-light sauna.
-We're not saying you're going to need them, but boxing coach Riccardo Persia has been jabbing since he was 14 and the outdoor ring is in the shade, giving you no excuses not to hook yourself up.
+We're not saying you're going to need them, but in-house boxing coach Riccardo Persia has been jabbing since he was 14 and the outdoor ring is in the shade, giving you no excuses not to hook yourself up.

 Dark Exposure